dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

     Comparison between models using implicitly-constrained decision symbol (left) and explicit constrains on a simple binary symbol (right) in formulation.
 The first formulation has fewer symbols.
+(The :ref:`dwave-optimization <index_optimization>` package's
+    :meth:`~dwave.optimization.model.Model.to_networkx` method can be used to
+    generate such graphs.)

 It is expected that the more compact model that uses implicit constraints will perform better.